Technigo/project-chatbot/README.md

 Thought at first that values of option for selection method should also be written like id with camelCase and not starting with numbers, but they actually can take "numbers" and . but read as strings.
 Made the summarising message reflect better the time slots instead of "morning" or "afternoon".

+setTimeout (() => {},1000) function used for better user experience as all messages appeared in blocks not visible to the eye as the user's sight is focused on changing buttons

+when interacting with buttons or select, the chat on user's side should prompt the answer simultaneously and the same answer selected or else weird feeling when other words added pops up (like the mind needs to process a new information on the msg).

 Describe how you approached to problem, and what tools and techniques you used to solve it.
 How did you plan?
 What technologies did you use?
 If you had more time, what would be next?

+If I had more time,
+would have liked to combine different booked activities for the day and invoking this function (time restriction and lack of knowledge for restricting conflicting timeslots as they are here passed as strings) take the time to think the code through locate any patterns I could have created a closure for, or simplifying the personalised messages in doing so and refactor.
 ## View it live

 Have you deployed your project somewhere?
 Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.